Industrial and technological innovations are rapidly changing the nature of work and jobs.

 Stanley Black & Decker Opens Makerspace in Towson

-We recently launched our first homegrown makerspace near our Towson, Maryland, corporate campus.
-The workshop is outfitted with the tools necessary to accelerate prototype development, while giving our employees a space for team building, equipment education, personal project work, hackathons, classes, workshops and more.
-Employees have gained certifications in milling, routing, plasma cutting, laser engraving and 3D printing.
-And, we plan to broaden access to the surrounding community.
+Stanley Black & Decker launched our first homegrown makerspace in 2017 near our Towson, Maryland, corporate campus.
+The workshop is outfitted with the tools necessary to accelerate prototyping, while giving our employees a space for equipment training, team building, hackathons, project work and more.
+Thousands of our employees have been upskilled on the wide-ranging equipment the space offers, supporting our culture of hands-on making and innovating.
 Click here to learn more